 NCBI announced it will transition to federated account credentials on June 1, 2021.
 What does this mean for you?

 We’ve noted before that creating a My NCBI account is a key tool within PubMed and other NCBI databases.
 It retains your user information and database preferences to help you keep track of research, customize your search experience, and stay compliant with the NIH Public Access Policy.
-While this change won’t affect what you’ve stored within your NCBI account, you won’t be able to log in to NCBI using NCBI-managed credentials after June 1st.
-These changes are being implemented for privacy and security reasons.
+While these account changes are being implemented for privacy and security reasons, they won’t affect what you’ve stored within your NCBI account.
+Look to the NCBI Account Login Changes FAQs page for more information.

 Starting now, if you only have a Native NCBI Account (a NCBI username and password), you will need to add a Linked Account to it.
 This means signing in via a third-party organization, and letting it confirm your identity.
 This will give you federated account credentials within NCBI, and make your account more secure.
 Examples of organizations that you can link through are eRA Commons, Google, ORCiD, Login.gov, Microsoft, Facebook, and NIH.